Ganymede (moon): Surface features

 One significant feature on Ganymede is a dark plain named Galileo Regio, which contains a series of concentric grooves, or furrows, likely created during a period of geologic activity.

 Ganymede also has polar caps, likely composed of water frost.
 The frost extends to 40° latitude.
 These polar caps were first seen by the Voyager spacecraft.
-Theories on the formation of the caps include the migration of water to higher latitudes and bombardment of the ice by plasma.
+Theories on the formation of the caps include the migration of water to higher latitudes and the bombardment of the ice by plasma.
 Data from Galileo suggests the latter is correct.
 The presence of a magnetic field on Ganymede results in more intense charged particle bombardment of its surface in the unprotected polar regions; sputtering then leads to redistribution of water molecules, with frost migrating to locally colder areas within the polar terrain.

 A crater named Anat provides the reference point for measuring longitude on Ganymede.
 By definition, Anat is at 128° longitude.
 The 0° longitude directly faces Jupiter, and unless stated otherwise longitude increases toward the west.

 Internal structure

-Ganymede appears to be fully differentiated, with an internal structure consisting of an iron-sulfide–iron core, a silicate mantle and outer layers of water ice and liquid water.
+Ganymede appears to be fully differentiated, with an internal structure consisting of an iron-sulfide–iron core, a silicate mantle, and outer layers of water ice and liquid water.